b1naryTR/VMG3312-B10A/README.md

 The command will be executed on the target system.

 ## Mitigation:
 It is recommended to update the firmware to the latest version as soon as possible.
+(Actually you can't do that because Zyxel refused to release an update because the device is too old)

 Alternatively, administrators can block external access to the router's web interface or implement access controls to limit the exposure of the vulnerability.